Welcome!

 Well, they are right, and yet they are wrong.
 Allow me to explain.
 When you call Tech Support, the person who answers the phone does not have the ability to make this change, the other levels of support also do not.
 However there is a special department that does.
 When calling, please give the agent the following information.

-This change requires special attention from a special department ‘The Voicemail Team’
+special attention from a special department ‘The Voicemail Team’

 A ticket will need to be sent to this department with the following information: